szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - **34-43% Chance**: **Kukris** (ZS_ItemPack, 1d3+bonus)
 - **41-50% Chance**: **Daggers** (1d3+bonus), **Darts** (2+bonus divided by 2)

 As a counterbalance, the target can make a Save vs. Breath to take only half of the Finesse damage.
-The saving throw is modified by the wielder's Dexterity and the weapon's enchantment level.
+The Saving Throw is modified by the wielder's Dexterity and the weapon's enchantment level.
 For example, a Long Sword +0 at a certain DEX might force a save at +2, while a Long Sword +3 would force a save at -1.
 Dexterity bonuses may improve this save penalty by up to -6 at 24 DEX.

 - **+7 to 0**: Katanas
 - **+6 to -1**: Long Swords, Scimitars, Estocs (ZS_ItemPack)